mailingliam02/cv19_mortalityrisk_predictors/README.md

 main.bat
 ```
 Review the results txt which is generated in the build directory, and adjust hyperparameters as necessary (see paper for exact configurations used).
+Note that the execution of the above script can be quite lengthy due to the large range of the Grid Searches employed.
+To reduce the length of the script, adjust the size of the gridsearch in svm.py and rf.py in src.

 ## Results
 The Random Forest was found to be the best predictor with an accuracy of 95%, although it is noted that none of the models were particularly effective at predicting the death of a patient.
 This is attributed to the sampling technique used.
 See the paper for details about implementation choices and results.